Black Hawk Down (film): Development

 To keep the film at a manageable length, 100 key figures in the book were condensed to 39.
 The movie also does not feature any Somali actors.
 Additionally, no Somali consultants were hired for accuracy, according to writer Bowden.

 For military verisimilitude, the Ranger actors took a one-week Ranger familiarization course at Fort Benning, the Delta Force actors took a two-week commando course from the 1st Special Warfare Training Group at Fort Bragg, and Ron Eldard and the actors playing 160th SOAR helicopter pilots were lectured by captured aviator Michael Durant at Fort Campbell.

 The U.S. Army supplied the materiel and the helicopters from the 160th Special Operations Aviation Regiment.
 Most pilots (e.g., Keith Jones, who speaks some dialogue) had participated in the historic battle on October 3–4, 1993.

 On the last day of their week-long Army Ranger orientation at Fort Benning, the actors who portrayed the Rangers received letters slipped under their doors.
 It thanked them for their hard work, and asked them to "tell our story true", signed with the names of the men who died in the Mogadishu firefight.
 A platoon of Rangers from B-3/75 did the fast-roping scenes and appeared as extras; John Collette, a Ranger Specialist during the battle, served as a stunt performer.

 Many of the actors bonded with the soldiers who trained them for their roles.
 Actor Tom Sizemore said, "What really got me at training camp was the Ranger Creed.
 I don't think most of us can understand that kind of mutual devotion.
 It's like having 200 best friends and every single one of them would die for you".

+The film was originally set up at the Disney label Touchstone Pictures, but Disney boss Peter Schneider placed the film into turnaround, citing its subject matter, and sold the project to Revolution Studios.

+Filming

-Filming began in March 2001 in Salé, Morocco, and concluded in late June.
+Filming began in March 2001 in Kénitra, Morocco, and concluded in late June.

 Although the filmmakers considered filming in Jordan, they found the city of Amman too built up and landlocked.
 Scott and production designer Arthur Max subsequently turned to Morocco, where they had previously worked on Gladiator.
 Scott preferred that urban setting for authenticity.
 Most of the film was photographed in the cities of Rabat and Salé; the Task Force Ranger base sequences were filmed at Kénitra and Mehdya.